 [singlepic id=509 w=320 h=240 float=left] Big Horn Sheep balance on towering boulders placing wagers on which whitewater kayaker will run a good line through pounding Deubendorff Rapid.
 Mule Deer graze quietly among the rustling Tamarisk as twilight sets the stage for erratic bat ballets.
-Evening camp visitors may include mischievous ringtail cats and kangaroo rats.
+Evening camp visitors may include those mischievous ringtail cats or other smaller morsel seekers.

 As our kayak trip comes to a close we’ll take out at Diamond Creek and reluctantly head back to Flagstaff.
 We’ve never met a paddler yet though who hasn’t wanted to go right back to Lee’s Ferry to start the journey all over again.

 Arizona Raft Adventures (AZRA) is the licensed concessionaire of Grand Canyon National Park and the outfitter that we use for all of our Grand Canyon trips and it is them who provides motorized raft support for the trip.
 Motor rigs are the perfect support vehicles for this extended whitewater kayak trip.
 Their ability to quickly cover river miles when needed adds safety, convenience and flexibility to our days on the water and helps us have a better chance to hit the best campsites and hikes and truly get the most out of our itinerary regardless of winds, weather, etc. .
 AZRA’s raft guides will enthrall you with discourses on geology, Canyon flora and fauna, Major Powell’s expedition and more while navigating the river or cooking a gourmet meal.
 Like us, you’ll likely count them as some of your new best friends by trips end !